SANDALSUNNY/Power-BI-Insights/README.md

-# Power-BI-Insights
-A collection of Power BI reports and dashboards showcasing key insights and analytics for various business scenarios.

-**Sals Insights**

-This project will be explained from the perspective of sales data at Atliq, a hardware company, using data sourced from the Code Basics YouTube channel.
-It includes a simple visual display of the most important information that decision-makers need to help them achieve their objectives.

-KPI dashboard defines the key performance indicators.

-1) Revenue by Zone
-2) Sales quantity by Zone
-3) Revenue Trend
-4) Revenue by Market
+Sals Insights: Sales Data Analysis for Atliq
+Overview:

+Sals Insights is a comprehensive dashboard project designed to provide actionable insights into sales data for Atliq, a hardware company.
+The project leverages data from the Code Basics YouTube channel to create a visually appealing and informative KPI dashboard.
+This dashboard is tailored to meet the needs of decision-makers by offering a clear and concise display of critical sales metrics.

+Key Features:

+Revenue by Zone: Visualizes the revenue distribution across different geographical zones.
+Sales Quantity by Zone: Displays the quantity of sales across various zones.
+Revenue Trend: Tracks and shows revenue trends over time to identify growth patterns.
+Revenue by Market: Breaks down revenue by different market segments.
-5) Sales quantity by Market
+Sales Quantity by Market: Shows the sales quantity segmented by market.
-6) Top 5 Customers by Revenue
+Top 5 Customers by Revenue: Highlights the top five customers based on revenue contribution.
-7) Top 5 Products by Revenue
+Top 5 Products by Revenue: Lists the top five products generating the highest revenue.
-8) Last 5 year Revenue (Overall Sales)
+Last 5 Year Revenue (Overall Sales): Provides a historical overview of overall sales revenue over the past five years.
-9) Last 5 year Revenue by Zone
+Last 5 Year Revenue by Zone: Analyzes revenue trends by zone over the past five years.
-10) Identify less revenue getting from customers
+Identify Less Revenue Generating Customers: Highlights customers contributing less revenue for targeted strategies.
-11) Identify top revenue getting from customers (Increase products which have more price)
-12) Identify the market whose sales are very very less (Stop sales in those areas to avoid transport charges and sales employees, this amount can be invested in other areas)
-13) Display the return products quantity from Zone & Customer
-14) Identify which products increase revenue from Zone,market,customer (Main objective is to increase sales growth)
-15) Identify on which month sales growth is increasing by checking with previous years (So that company can be ready with quantity to increase the product distributions)
+Identify High Revenue Generating Customers: Pinpoints top revenue-generating customers to optimize product pricing strategies.
+Identify Low Sales Markets: Detects markets with very low sales to potentially reallocate resources and investment.
+Return Products Quantity by Zone & Customer: Tracks the quantity of returned products by zone and customer.
+Identify Revenue Growth Products: Determines which products are driving revenue growth by zone, market, and customer.
+Monthly Sales Growth Analysis: Analyzes monthly sales growth compared to previous years to optimize inventory and distribution strategies.
+Objective:

+The primary objective of the Sals Insights dashboard is to enhance sales growth by providing actionable insights and identifying areas for improvement.
+It helps in optimizing product distribution, managing customer relationships, and making data-driven decisions to increase overall revenue.